ajuna-network/ajuna-network.github.io/docs/development/prerequisite.md

 To start developing on Ajuna Network, we recommend reading through our suggestions below.

+Also see [Tools and Extensions](tools-and-extensions.md) for more recommendations.

 ### Build Dependencies

 The main binary required to build our blockchain project is [OpenSSL][openssl].